Want to bring a touch of medieval charm to your home? Medieval-inspired decor can add a unique and timeless feel to any room.

 12. Sword Display

-Want to add a medieval touch to your room?
 Try displaying swords on your walls.
 You can use simple brackets or ornate holders to show off your collection.
+Choose a style that fits your space.
+Plain mounts work well for a clean look.

 Group swords together or spread them out.
 Mix in shields or other medieval items for extra flair.
 Your sword display will be a unique conversation starter.